wangxufire/awesome-stars/README.md

 - [linux](https://github.com/torvalds/linux) - Linux kernel source tree
 - [lua-nginx-module](https://github.com/openresty/lua-nginx-module) - Embed the Power of Lua into NGINX HTTP servers
 - [Atlas](https://github.com/Qihoo360/Atlas) - A high-performance and stable proxy for MySQL, it is developed by Qihoo's DBA and infrastructure team
+- [GitUp](https://github.com/git-up/GitUp) - The Git interface you've been missing all your life has finally arrived.
 - [the_silver_searcher](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.
 - [mpv](https://github.com/mpv-player/mpv) - 🎥 Video player based on MPlayer/mplayer2
 - [netdata](https://github.com/firehol/netdata) - Get control of your servers.
 Simple.
 Effective.
 Awesome! https://my-netdata.io/